mtorpey/wooden-ships/4-optional.md

 Some ships, especially during the Revolutionary period, did not have copper bottoming.
-This allowed marine invertebrates to attack to the hull and reduce the vessel\'s speed.
+This allowed marine invertebrates to attack to the hull and reduce the vessel's speed.
 For those who wish to include this, the following rule is presented:

 All ships designated as being at sea for at least three months and